-Overview of Zanskar Photography Tour
+Overview of Zanskar Photography Tour - Only Few Seats Left!

 The Zanskar Valley photo tour is one of the most scenic tours in India but one of the less visited.
 The Suru Valley and Zanskar Valley is not as popular due to bad roads and poor infrastructure but one of the best tours in terms of photographic opportunities.